kacperks/kacperks/README.md

 ### Hi there 👋
-I like Game Engines, Math and C/C++ 👽
+I am interested in Game Engines, Math and C/C++ 👽

-I also like Physics ,Chemistry and Electronics
+I also love Physics ,Chemistry and Electronics

 Contact:
 * Discord : `kacperks#7803`